LinkedIn for business

 Use your company page strategically

 Linkedin is all about business, and here is where you can become a thought leader in your sector.
 Post up valuable content, share your company’s insights, give value and ask for help, all of these methods will build trust and engagement with you and your brand.
 Share other interesting facts, articles, infographics and images, link to the people you are sharing from so they know their content is valuable and they will do the same.
 Like all social marketing, make sure your content on Linkedin is consistent, reflects your brand values and style, and is linked to measurable goals for your business that lead to a sales funnel.
+You can then share your company posts to your personal profile and garner more traction and engagement that way.

 Understand the LinkedIn algorithm